cmu-rss-lab/rosdiscover-evaluation/README.rst

 from the host; thoe other `(container)$` is how to run the command using the provided helper script that connects to the evaluation Docker container.

+Aobtain a
-Aobtain a list of commands that can be executed inside the replication package by executing the :code:`help` command as shown below from the root of the replication package.
+of commands that can be executed inside the replication package by executing the :code:`help` command as shown below from the root of the replication package.

 .. code::